 Women in Finance Charter

-NS&I is now one of 122 firms who have signed up to the Government’s ground-breaking Women in Finance Charter to tackle gender inequality in financial services.
+NS&I is now one of over 200 firms who have signed up to the Government’s ground-breaking Women in Finance Charter to tackle gender inequality in financial services.
+These organisations employ more than 650,000 people working in the financial sector.
 The Women in Finance Charter asks financial firms to commit to four industry actions to work together to build a more balanced and fair industry.
 Firms that sign up to this Charter are pledging to be the best businesses in the sector.
 The Charter reflects the Government’s aspiration to see gender balance at all levels across financial services firms.
 A balanced workforce is good for business – it is good for customers, for profitability and workplace culture, and is increasingly attractive for investors.

 As a Charter signatory, NS&I pledges to promote gender diversity by:

 - having one member of our senior executive team who is responsible and accountable for gender diversity and inclusion;

 - setting internal targets for gender diversity in our senior management;

 - publishing progress annually against these targets in reports on our website;

 - having an intention to ensure the pay of the senior executive team is linked to delivery against these internal targets on gender diversity.

 NS&I has set a target to achieve gender balance in our management and leadership (comprising the Chief Executive, Directors, Assistant Directors and heads of teams).
 The table below shows our performance as at 31 March 2017.